nastark519/nastark519.github.io/homeW2.md

 this because this has been generally the accepted practice.
 I have my Javascript and JQuery mixed as that is just the way that makes sence for writing JQuery and Javascript.

-		+ Using the basic constructs of Javascript you can see here, with my "if" "else" statements.
+		+ Using the basic constructs of Javascript you can see here, with my "if" "else" statements, in order to check the user inputs.
 		```javascript
 		if(nam == ""){
 			alert("Please let know what your name is.");